kahlil/hitch-hikers-guide/slides/who-we-are.md

 ## We

-Zaphod Glatter-Brox & Kahlil Prefect.
+Henning Glatter-Brox & Kahlil Prefect.

-Developers.
+Developers from Alpha Centauri.

-Authors of the incredibly successful book The Hitch Hiker's Guide To JavaScript Frameworks.
+Authors of the incredibly successful book The Hitch Hiker's Guide 2 JavaScript Frameworks.